cfengine/documentation/resources/additional-topics/itil.markdown

 * Release management

-These issues are somewhat clearer once we understand the usage of the terms “problem”, “service” and “configuration”.
+These issues are somewhat clearer once we understand the usage of the terms "problem", "service" and "configuration".
 Once again, it is important that we don't mix up configuration management in ITIL with configuration management as used in a Unix parlance.